engblom/gpio/README.md

 # gpio

 This is a simple library for using the GPIO headers on Raspberry Pi computers in a REPL friendly way.
+Currently it only works on Linux as it is using the /sys/ filesystem.
+This library is developed on Raspbian Jessie.

 Most functionality is done, but there surely is room for improvements.
 Feel free to open an issue if you have suggestions!